-Table 4 shows the orbits of fifteen bases arising from each of the generators $a$ through $e$ of Table 3.
-The 75 bases in Table 4 constitute the entire basis table of the 600-cell, which can be described by the word $abcde$.
-The bases associated with generators $a$ and $b$ each yield a $30_2-15_4$ parity proof, since they involve an odd number of bases (fifteen) with each ray occurring twice over them.
-It is interesting that the triacontagonal projection yields these proofs simply as a consequence of the way the bases are generated with it.\\
+Table 4 shows the orbits of fifteen bases arising from the generators $a$ through $e$ of Table 3.
+The 75 bases shown there make up the entire basis table of the 600-cell, which can be described by the word $abcde$.
+The bases associated with the generators $a$ and $b$ each yield a $30_2-15_4$ parity proof involving thirty rays that each occur twice over an odd number (fifteen) of bases.\\